 On Sanders’ cemetery gravestone, family members list his date of death as October 1, 1966.

-Though the Herald-Patriot article attributes cause of death as exposure, when the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in late 2009, Fred Sanders’ murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
-Although the Cold Case Unit closed down in December 2011 due to lack of funding, the DCI continues to investigate the cases where progress was being made.
-They also follow up on any new leads provided in these cases.
+Though the Herald-Patriot article attributes cause of death as exposure, when the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in 2009, Fred Sanders’ death was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.

 Fred Sanders was born in Lawrence, Kansas, on December 10, 1922, to Clara Jane Hothan and Clyde Barton Sanders.

-He married Norma Norma Cathryn Schoonover in 1942, and the couple had six children.
+He married Norma Cathryn Schoonover in 1942, and the couple had six children.

 He served in the United States Army during World War II as a Technician Fifth Grade with the 745th American Anti-Aircraft Artillery Gun Battalion’s Continental Air Command.

-He is buried in Chariton Cemetery in Lucas County, Iowa.
+Fred Sanders was laid to rest in the Chariton Cemetery in Lucas County, Iowa.